joostschriek/flux-template/README.md

 Name this something appropriate(e.g. `virtualservice-patch.yaml`) and then put it in the [bookinfo-team](https://github.com/ahanafy/flux-template/tree/master/bookinfo-team) folder.

 To get kustomize to see this and compose the correct yaml file, we have to add a [merge strategy](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md) to our kustomize.yaml.
-Open up the kustoimze file in the bookinfo-team and append the following lines
+Open up the kustomize file in the bookinfo-team and append the following lines
 ```yaml
 patchesStrategicMerge:
   - virtualservice-patch.yaml